Chapter 7:

 The fundamentals shouldn’t be that different.
 The sharp end goes into the target.
 Simple enough.

-He dropped his pack, drew his sword, and took a ready stance.
+He dropped his pack, drew his sword, and settled into a ready stance, muscle memory guiding him.

 “Oh, they can spit acid and their tongues have venom.
 It won’t kill you, but it’ll hurt—badly.”